digitaltim-de/api-documentation/README.md

 ## What's Included

-1. A basic documentation example (intro.md)
-2. The Petstore API example with OpenAPI specification
+1. The Petstore API example with OpenAPI specification

 All other components have been removed to create a minimal starting point for your API documentation.